easttennesseecc-star/Q-Top-Dog-IDE/API_KEY_MODEL_CLARIFICATION_CHECKLIST.md

 - ✅ Each user/team brings their own API key
 - ✅ Each user/team directly responsible for their key
 - ✅ Each user/team pays OpenAI (or provider) directly
-- ✅ Q-IDE does NOT bill for LLM usage
+- ✅ Top Dog does NOT bill for LLM usage
-- ✅ Q-IDE does NOT store keys on servers
+- ✅ Top Dog does NOT store keys on servers
-- ✅ Q-IDE only bills for Q-IDE features ($0-25/seat/month)
+- ✅ Top Dog only bills for Top Dog features ($0-25/seat/month)

 **Q: "Free tier is all free models - right?"**